 Nicole is a psychotherapist at The Counseling Center of MarylandTM (CCM) providing individual, couple, family, and group therapy to clients of all ages.
 Nicole is a Licensed Clinical Professional Counselor and board approved supervisor with a post master’s in Clinical Community Counseling from Johns Hopkins University.
 Nicole is also a National Certified Counselor (NCC), voluntarily meeting national standards for the general practice of counseling.
+She is fully licensed to work with clients in Washington, DC, Maryland Virginia, and North Carolina.

 Nicole has nearly 20 years of experience working with a variety of clients in treatment of mental illnesses in inpatient, outpatient, and partial hospitalization program settings.
 She has extensive experience working with a wide range of diagnoses including mood disorder, major depression, bipolar, anxiety/panic disorders, schizophrenia/schizoaffective disorder, Post Traumatic Stress Disorder (PTSD), suicidal thoughts and/or recent suicide attempts, as well as skills in crisis intervention.
 Nicole has completed Dialectical Behavior Therapy Intensive Training (The Linehan Institute) and currently sits on a comprehensive DBT team.
 She also has training in the Emotional Freedom Technique (EFT) and incorporates this method into most of her sessions.